Shelter Island: Dering Harbor

 Pursuant to the provisions of 6NYCRR 47.3(b), the New York State Department of Environmental Conservation, in cooperation with the Town of Shelter Island, will initiate a conditional shellfish harvesting program for a portion of the uncertified shellfish lands in Dering Harbor.
 In order to take advantage of this program, please read the following:

 1. Program Duration:

-This program will be in effect from November 20, 2013 through May 14, 2014 (both dates inclusive) between the hours of 9AM and 4PM.
+This program will be in effect from November 24, 2014 through May 15, 2015 (both dates inclusive) between the hours of 9AM and sunset.
 Many towns operate the same program(s) year to year.
 This page will be left up after the program ends to provide general information on conditional programs in the Town of Shelter Island.

 2. Conditional Harvesting Area Description:

 All that area of Dering Harbor, including tributaries, lying south of a line extending easterly from the northeasternmost corner of the bulkhead at the easternmost point of land at the Shelter Island Yacht Club (east of Chequit Point, local names, local landmarks), to the utility pole LIL 2 located near the shoreline, approximately 135 feet north of the intersection of Shore Road and Winthrop Road (local names, local landmarks),

 EXCEPT all that area, including tributaries, lying southerly of a line extending westerly from the northwestern corner of the bulkhead protecting the shoreline at the Piccozzi Fuel Oil Company storage tank area (local landmark) to utility pole LIL 23 (located on the eastern side of Clinton Avenue approximately 500 feet northerly of the bridge crossing the entrance to Chase Creek, local names and local landmarks).